 - Extensive training.
 Some exercise before bed can improve the quality of your sleep.
 That is if you take a walk in the evening or practice yoga.
 Strenuous activity can cause your body to heat up, and it will also energize you — not a good combo for restful sleep.

 Nice bedding?
 Check.
 Blackout curtains?
 Check.
-Now that we have several techniques for cooling the body, let’s talk about ways to effectively decrease the room temperature in the most healthy way.
+Now that we have several techniques for cooling your body down to sleep, let’s talk about ways to effectively decrease the room temperature in the most healthy way.

 How to Safely Cool Down Your Sleeping Environment

 When you mention cooling and equipment, probably the first items that spring to mind are an AC unit or a fan.
 It will really help make your room cooler at night.
 While AC can cool down a room to a temperature you find comfortable, so you don't need to sleep in the heat, and a fan is good at creating a breeze, there are some considerable drawbacks to both that are important to know.

 AC Unit Faults